 A look at the faces of those veterans who have left us as of October 24, 2015.

 A series of short documentary one-on-one interviews with Chinese Canadians who served in the Second World War.
 Produced by the Chinese Canadian Military Museum with the support of the Dept of Veteran Affairs.

 A documentary that reveals an incredible but relatively secret story of how 13 Chinese Canadians were being trained to undertake a most dangerous mission during WWII.

 From the back alleys of Vancouver’s Chinatown to the treacherous jungles of Japanese-occupied Malaya, director Jari Osborne charts a historical journey that leads to heroic victory for Canada’s Chinese community.
 Most of all, it stands as a testament to a daughter’s new-found understanding and appreciation of her father and, ultimately, herself.

 I am the Canadian Delegate

-A documentary on Canada’s first Chinese Canadian MP, Douglas Jung.
+A documentary on Canada’s first Chinese Canadian MP, and Second World War veteran, Douglas Jung.

 Order from: FilmWest